SergiuRich/asp.net-core-mvc-facebook/README.md

 A few more changes were added:

 ## Access Token Page:
-In order to get the access token from facebook, there is a prvioues step to get the authorization code.
+In order to get the access token from facebook, there is a previous step to get the authorization code.
 Having the Authorization code we can use a new request to get the access token.
 More details can be found on the AccessTokenController.

-In the same time added a few Facebook Services in order to get the user details and to add some text on post.
+Added a few Facebook Services in order to get the user details and to add some text on a post: FacebookService.cs, Facebook.cs

 Here are few urls that helped: